Get ready to turn off the lights for Earth Hour 2014, this Saturday, March 29th, starting at 8:30pm!

 - Have a family games night – get out some flashlights and play hide and seek in the dark.
-Cards or board games are always fun and you can get as creative as you like modifying your favorite game for play in the dark.
+Cards or board games are always fun, and you can get as creative as you like modifying your favourite game to play in the dark.

-- Take a neighborhood walk and see who else is participating in Earth Hour this year.
-If lots of your neighbors are joining in, it will have quite a dramatic impact on your community’s nightscape.
+- Take a neighbourhood walk and see who else is participating in Earth Hour this year.
+If lots of your neighbours are joining in, it will have quite a dramatic impact on your community’s nightscape.

 No matter what event you choose, don’t forget to tweet about your Earth Hour experiences when you go back online.
 Use the hashtag #momentofdarkness and share your thoughts on social media.